ppy/osu-wiki/wiki/Skinning/en.md

 # Skinning

-Skinning is one of the key features of osu!.
-It enables players to develop their own skin based on the default skinning elements provided by the game.
-These skins can vary from being for-fun, themed, professional, or be nigh impossible to play with.
+Skinning is one of the key features of osu! that allows players to restyle the game's interface based on provided default elements.
+User-made skins range from fun-themed to professional-looking designs, or may be deliberately challenging or nigh impossible to play with.

 ## Skinning sets